LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Game map
 --------

-The map of any particular scenario may consist of one or many levels and each level consists of a large number of tiles with a particular terrain kind on each.
+The map of any particular scenario consists of one or many levels and each level has a large number of tiles with a particular terrain kind on each.
 The game world is persistent, i.e., every time the player visits a level during a single game, its layout is the same.